Appointment with Death (film): Reception

-The film received a mixed reception.
+The film received a mixed reception and holds a score of 42% on review aggregate site Rotten Tomatoes.
 Vincent Canby wrote in The New York Times that the film "is not up to the stylish standard of the earlier all-star, Hercule Poirot mysteries, especially Sidney Lumet's Murder on the Orient Express.
 The pleasures of the form are not inexhaustible, and this time the physical production looks sort of cut-rate."
-Michael Wilmington of the Los Angeles Times blasted the film as "unsatisfying, even a little soporific [with a] tendency to blame co-writer-producer-director Michael Winner, whose 1978 adaptation of "The Big Sleep" ruined the story by translating its action from Los Angeles in the 1930s to London in the 1970s."
-Another blasting of the film came from Variety, whose reviewer wrote: "Peter Ustinov hams his way through Appointment with Death one more time as ace Belgian detective 'Hercuool Pwarow,' but neither he nor glitz can lift the pic from an impression of little more than a routine whodunit.
+Michael Wilmington of the Los Angeles Times blasted the film as "unsatisfying, even a little soporific [with a] tendency to blame co-writer-producer-director Michael Winner, whose 1978 adaptation of The Big Sleep ruined the story by translating its action from Los Angeles in the 1930s to London in the 1970s."

+The Chicago Tribune was unimpressed: "a group of present and former celebrities pass a few pleasant weeks touring the Israeli desert.
+It must have been fun, but the movie they brought back is not....Director Winner appears to be trying for something droll and sophisticated, but there's no wit in the characters or life in the performances, and the picture quickly becomes about as exciting as searching for discrepancies in a train schedule."

+The film was also blasted in Variety: "Peter Ustinov hams his way through 'Appointment with Death' one more time as ace Belgian detective 'Hercuool Pwarow,' but neither he nor glitz can lift the pic from an impression of little more than a routine whodunit.
 Even the normally amusing Ustinov looks a bit jaded in his third big-screen outing as the sleuth, as well as several TV productions.
 Director Michael Winner has some fine Israeli locations to play with, but his helming is only lackluster, the script and characterizations bland, and there simply are not enough murders to sustain the interest of even the most avid Agatha Christie fan."
 Critic David Aldridge, from an issue of Film Review magazine dated May 1988, classified the film as "another loser from Winner, though, to give the man some small due, even a more talented director would have floundered forcing freshness in such formularised fare."
 He also criticized Cannon Films for the production value of a film that ostensibly was shot on an exotic location, with the quote: "But, then, it is a Cannon Film and they're not known for spending a penny when a halfpenny would just about do.
 Good for TV."

 Box office

-The film failed at the box office.
+It was the seventh worst performing movie at the box office in 1988.